 No Write 0 at Y item IT6.
 Go to question IT7.
+Yes Read on.

 Complete worksheet 1 to work out your net rental property loss.

 Any loss amounts in worksheet 1 must be shown as negative amounts (including any totals).